rathesh77/Coding-challenges/4_kyu/Strip_Comments/guideline.md

 Example:

-Given an input string of:
-apples, pears\n
-$ and bananas
-grapes
-bananas !apples

-The output expected would be:
-apples, pears
-grapes
-bananas

 The code would be called like so:
 ```
 solution("apples, pears # and bananas\ngrapes\nbananas !apples", ["#", "!"]) should return "apples, pears\ngrapes\nbananas"